soundcloud/Axt/README.md

 #### Native views

-Because we cannot change native SwiftUI view implementations and add preferences to them, we need a different way to expose their information.
-To enable Axt on native SwiftUI views, you need to give Axt a hint as to what kind of view it needs to look for.
+Because we cannot change native SwiftUI view implementations and add `axt` modifiers to their body, we need a different way to expose their information.
+To enable Axt on native SwiftUI views, you need to tell Axt what kind of view it needs to look for.

+The following built-in views are supported.

 ##### Button